SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/8.0.0/cfg_file.md

 - [spynnaker.cfg](https://github.com/SpiNNakerManchester/sPyNNaker/blob/master/spynnaker/pyNN/spynnaker.cfg) / [spiNNakerGraphFrontEnd.cfg](https://github.com/SpiNNakerManchester/SpiNNakerGraphFrontEnd/blob/master/spinnaker_graph_front_end/spiNNakerGraphFrontEnd.cfg)

 All cfg values used by the Spinnaker system are in these files.
-The option maes are case insensitive and slash
+The option names are case-insensitive and slashes are removed.
 Do not edit these files.
-Instead add the values you want to change to the cfg file in your home or run directory.
+Instead, add the values you want to change to the cfg file in your home or run directory.

 # Specifying how to access spinnaker